Resumes, cover letters and references

 Many times, your resume is the first impression an employer has of you.
 For this reason, it is important that you write this document in a clear, concise, and informative manner that accurately portrays your education, work history, and involvement.

-5 tips and additional info as you begin working on your resume
+5 tips as you begin working on your resume

-- One page is typically appropriate for undergraduates, two pages are acceptable for graduate students.
+2. One page is typically appropriate for undergraduates, two pages are acceptable for graduate students or engineering students with lots of projects.

 Resume Resources